 *Please note, you can read the current Policy on Sexual Violence (in effect until April 30, 2020) here.

 In January 2017 Western University implemented its Sexual Violence Policy as required under the Ministry of Training, Colleges and Universities Act (the “MTCU Act”).
 The MTCU Act also mandated that the University review its Sexual Violence Policy every three years.
 On March 19, 2019, the Ontario Government released a summary report of the 2018 Student Voices on Sexual Violence Survey and directed every university and publicly assisted college to review their sexual violence policies by September, 2019.
 As many faculty and students would be away during the summer months, the University elected to delay this review until September 2019 in order to ensure full faculty and student participation in the review process.
 The University advised the Ontario Government of this delay and agreed to have a review completed by its November Board meeting.
-A report was also created to share with the Board of Governor's which you can access below.
+A report was also created to share with the Board of Governors.